-If you're looking for the best blender to grab and go, you'll want to take a look at the PopBabies Portable.
-This blender incorporates numerous portable features that are convenient and user-friendly.
-The sturdy handle offers a solid grip, while the detachable jar lets you drink without the motor base attached, which we found to be a rare attribute during our testing.
-The bold measurement lines clearly indicated both ounces and milliliters.
-Meanwhile, the push-start button is easy to operate.
-Blend smoothies, juices, or your morning protein shake in seconds; you can even crush ice as long as you use tiny cubes from the included tray.
+The PopBabies Portable offers remarkable portability and is one of our favorites for this reason.
+This blender incorporates numerous mobile features that are convenient and user-friendly.
+The sturdy handle offers a solid grip, while the detachable jar lets you drink without the motor base attached.
+The bold measurement lines indicate both ounces and milliliters making it easier to avoid overfilling.
+Meanwhile, the push-start button is easy to operate; blend smoothies, juices, or your morning protein shake in seconds — you can even crush ice, as long as you use tiny cubes from the included tray.

 For those who want a portable blender that can do more, the BlenderX Cordless is right up your alley.
-This was by far the most powerful blender we tested, dominating at crushing ice and sliced through frozen fruit with ease.
+This is by far the most powerful blender tested, dominating at crushing ice and slicing through frozen fruit with ease.
 We dig that the larger bottle capacity allows you to produce bigger batches of frozen drinks.
 This is ideal for gatherings with friends, wherever that may be.

 Why You Should Trust Us

 Our portable blender testing was led by our kitchen tester Carissa Stanz.
-She has been specializing in food writing and product testing for over four years and spends more time than one should conjuring up new recipes in the kitchen.
+She has been specializing in food writing and product testing for over four years and spends her free time conjuring up new recipes in the kitchen.
 From smoothies to lattes, she has spent the better part of a decade preparing and serving up tasty refreshments at neighborhood coffee shops, making her an ideal tester for this review.

 Analysis and Test Results

-Before stepping foot in the kitchen, we did our research and picked the best nine portable blenders.
-Then we meticulously analyzed each product in our side-by-side testing, evaluating each on portability, blending performance, durability, ease of use, and ease of cleaning.
+Before stepping foot in the kitchen, we did our research, assessing well over 30 models and then purchasing the best 10 portable blenders.
+We meticulously analyzed each product in our side-by-side testing, evaluating each on portability, blending performance, durability, ease of use, and ease of cleaning.

-A good portable blender should be just that, portable.
+A good portable blender should be just that — portable.
 We tested portability by measuring, weighing, and packing each product.
-We assessed how well the blenders packed in a daypack, took them for a short hike, and then nestled them in the cupholder of a vehicle.
-While virtually all the portable blenders were deemed portable, some stood out among the crowd.
-For instance, we loved the sturdy handle on the PopBabies lid and the fact we could remove the bottle from the base.
-This not only lightened the load but felt the most akin to carrying around a light reusable water bottle.
+We assessed how well the blenders fit in a daypack, took them for a short hike, and then nestled them in the cupholder of a vehicle.
+While all the blenders are portable, some stood out among the crowd.

-The tight lid of the PopBabies Glass gave us assurance the drink would not spill in transport.
-We also liked how the slim design fit well both in the water bottle pocket of our daypack and our vehicle cupholder.
-With the AUZKIN, we didn't have to worry about the bottle somehow detaching from the base during transportation.
-We were also fans of the rubber grip around the body of the cup.
-The Tenswall and LaHuko both got honorable mentions for their bottle grip, but could use some improvements on their flimsy straps.
+The tight lid of the PopBabies Glass gave us some assurance the drink would not spill in transport.
+We also liked how the slim design fits well both in the water bottle pocket of our daypack and our vehicle cupholder.
+The Tenswall and OBERLY both got honorable mentions for their bottle grip but could use some improvements on their flimsy straps.

-We conducted a three series test to assess blending performance.
-This included crushing ice, blending smoothies, and whipping up protein shakes.
+The best blenders should be powerful enough to slice through ingredients while reducing the hassle of busting out a standard blender.
+We conducted a four-series test to assess blending performance.
+This included crushing ice, blending smoothies, whipping up protein shakes, and grinding coffee.
 We then examined the results for desired consistency, evenness, and leftover residue.
 We also clocked the blending cycles and tallied up the blends per battery charge.

-Since portable blenders are designed to be used anywhere you take it, the next factor you'll want to consider is durability.
+Since portable blenders are designed to blend anywhere you take them, the next factor you'll want to consider is durability.
 When testing durability, we looked at the construction of each product along with the quality of materials.
-We then packed each blender in a daypack and dropped it on the ground.
+We then packed each blender in a daypack and dropped it on the ground to simulate the brunt of daily abuse.
 After, we carefully re-examined every component and performed an additional blend test.
-While each one passed the drop test, there were some notable differences in construction which led us to suspect some may last longer than others.
+While only one failed the drop test, there were some notable differences in construction, which led us to suspect some may last longer than others.

-The thick plastic of the AUZKIN can withstand some abuse.
-Although, we foresee the low power motor eventually giving out with repeated use.
-When unboxing the BlenderX we noticed two loose washers underneath the blade plate.
+When unboxing the BlenderX, we noticed two loose washers underneath the blade plate.
 The instructions made no mention of this which raised some eyebrows.
-We also question what repetitive use will do to the longevity of some of the more budget-friendly options, such as the Hotsch and OBERLY.
-However, the cheaper construction of the Hotsch earned it a 6 out of 10 which was the lowest score given for durability.
+We also question what repetitive use will do to the longevity of some of the more budget-friendly options, such as the OBERLY and Tenswall.

 Ease of Use

-The BlenderX features a unique screw on bubble lid designed to remove the blade component from the base.
+The BlenderX features a unique screw-on bubble lid designed to remove the blade component from the base.
 We found this to be an odd mechanism for removing the blade and much more likely to get neglected or lost in the shuffle over time.
 There's also the fact that this machine won't operate unless you're holding down the button.
-The OBERLY, Tenswall, LaHuko, and Hotsch were also all on the same level for this metric.

 Ease of Cleaning

 The last metric we rated was the ease of cleaning.
 For this, we weighed how easy it was to dismantle and hand wash all the components, with a particular emphasis on cleaning the blades.
-We found all of the blenders were easy to hand wash, but we were particularly fond of the Sboly in this category.
-The detachable blade plate made this component more accessible for cleaning.
-This also meant we could safely clean the blade without worrying about causing water damage to the motor.
+We found all of the blenders were easy to hand wash, but we were particularly fond of the Leegoal and EvolutionX in this category.
+The Leegoal is easy to dismantle and there's no need to be extra cautious about damaging the motor by washing.
+We also found the detachable blade plate of the EvolutionX easier to clean.

-Portable blenders are great for whipping up an array of ice-cold beverages anywhere you take them.
-However, not all are made alike.
-We conducted side-by-side testing to shed some light on different attributes with the goal of helping you make an informed decision about your purchase.
+Portable blenders are great for whipping up an array of frosty beverages anywhere you take them.
+However, not all are equal.
+We conducted side-by-side testing to shed some light on different attributes, with the goal of helping you make an informed decision about your purchase.
 Hopefully, you can now decide which one is best for you.